yashvardhan90/AmazeRec/readme.md

 - Just using the sentiment scores to get the recommendations

-We found the best results for third approach opf supressing the less significant reviews.
+We found the best results for third approach of supressing the less significant reviews.
 Our Recommendation system invlolves following steps:
 - Get sentiment scores
 - Add the sentiment scores(suppresses) with rating to generate new ratings on a scale of 5.5 to 0.5
 - Get the recommendation based on chosen algorithm